darrenjian/RAG-System/README.md

-# RAG System
+# DocBot

-A production-ready **Retrieval-Augmented Generation (RAG)** pipeline for intelligent PDF document processing and question answering, built with FastAPI and Mistral AI.
+**DocBot** is a production-ready Retrieval-Augmented Generation (RAG) system for intelligent PDF document processing and question answering, built with FastAPI and Mistral AI.

 ## Features